Home and community care

 On this page Skip this page navigation

-Home and community services support people of all ages who require care in their home, at school or in the community.
+Home and community care services are for people of all ages who require care in their home, at school or in the community.

-How to arrange home care and access to community services
+How to access home and community care services

-Home and Community Care Support Services organizations provide patient care including home care and long-term care home placement services and facilitate access to community services.
-Home and Community Care Support Services organizations are responsible for deciding who receives care, the level of care you need and for how long.
+Home and Community Care Support Services organizations provide home care and facilitate access to community support services.
+Home and Community Care Support Services organizations also provide long-term care home placement services and can provide information about, and referrals to, other providers of health and social services.

-Home and Community Care Support Services is the new business name for Local Health Integration Networks, to reflect a focused mandate to deliver patient care.
+Home and Community Care Support Services is the new business name for Local Health Integration Networks.

 To contact your Home and Community Care Support Services organization: